LGCY Network (LGCY) Price Tops $0.0003

-LGCY Network (LGCY) traded up 0.8% against the dollar during the 24-hour period ending at 15:00 PM ET on July 19th.
-In the last seven days, LGCY Network has traded 9.9% higher against the dollar.
-LGCY Network has a market cap of $4.32 million and $43,946.00 worth of LGCY Network was traded on exchanges in the last 24 hours.
-One LGCY Network coin can now be purchased for $0.0003 or 0.00000001 BTC on major exchanges.
+LGCY Network (LGCY) traded down 5.7% against the dollar during the one day period ending at 19:00 PM Eastern on July 22nd.
+In the last week, LGCY Network has traded down 4.8% against the dollar.
+One LGCY Network coin can now be purchased for $0.0003 or 0.00000001 BTC on cryptocurrency exchanges.
+LGCY Network has a total market capitalization of $4.16 million and approximately $64,582.00 worth of LGCY Network was traded on exchanges in the last day.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.